 The name Rajkot is apparently derived from two Sinhala words – ran meaning “gold” and kotha meaning “pinnacle”.
 These days there is no gold leaf covering the brick and mortar spire.

-From the Rajkot Dagoba it was a short ride to the monastery area named Alahana Pirivena.
+From the Rajkot Dagoba, it was a short ride to the monastery area named Alahana Pirivena.
 The image below shows some of the mini-stupas on terraces not far from the Lankatilaka.
-The monastery was associated with cremation rituals and the stupas may be those of those of the city’s upper class.
-Also visible on the middle left of th image are standing columns of one of the monastic residences that would have existed.
+The monastery was associated with cremation rituals and the stupas may be those of the city’s upper class.
+Also visible on the middle left of the image are standing columns of one of the monastic residences that would have existed.

 As I approached the Lankatilaka, Sri Lanka’s most impressive gedige or image house, I thought of similar temples built to house statues of Zeus and Athena in ancient Greece.
 There too the statues were so tall that their heads just fit under the roofs of the structures built to house them.